 At MaxBill, we also help E&U businesses leverage our churn rate predictive model that allows them to predict at-risk contracts and prevent customer attrition.

 2. Isolated utility billing systems causing too complex infrastructure

 Some utility companies are using a series of systems that are scattered and cannot be integrated into a single unit.
 When the number of services increases, it becomes more and more complicated to operate all the separate structures.
-This slows down the business processes and halts the introduction of a standardized billing framework.
+This slows down business processes and halts the introduction of a standardised billing framework.
 Such a bottleneck even sabotages a potential business scale-up (e.g., adding new municipalities to a customer list).

 Utility CIOs may find two solid ways out here – centralising all the services under one efficient solution and implementing the multi-tenant architecture.
 Both come as built-in in a powerful utility billing platform.
 It’s worth mentioning that such IT changes may be cost-efficient and do not break a corporate budget.